betfair-datascientists/betfair-datascientists.github.io/src/docs/historicData/csvTutorialMarketSummary.md

-# JSON to CSV tutorial: producing a market summary
+# JSON to CSV tutorial: making a market summary
 ---
 The historic pricing data available on the [Betfair Historic Data site](https://historicdata.betfair.com/#/home) is an excellent resource, including almost every market offered on the Exchange back to 2016.
 We do appreciate though that the JSON format of the data sets can make it challenging to find value in the data, especially if you're not confident in working with large data sets.